Build A Mentally Healthy, Resilient Brain

 - More mindful leaders and an effective top-down approach to mental health prevention.

 Our Tailored Programs

 Our eight-week or four- week programs are both tailored to suit employees at all levels within your organisation.
 Our mindful leadership training incorporates mental health awareness and mental health response training.
 It is available to executives, managers, team leaders and senior employees at all levels.

 We offer group-based workshops, individual coaching and a professional online program to support personal resilience.
 Our eight week program is available online with zoom or Microsoft workshop facilitation.
 This allows us to support employees remotely and ensure isolated teams can remain connected.
 It also enables employees from regional or interstate offices to join the workshop at the same time.

 Sessions are a blend of educational teachings, practical exercises, mindfulness-based cognitive therapy practices, problem-solving skills, resilience tools and coping techniques, stress reduction practices, guided meditations, gentle mindful movement, relaxation and body awareness practices.

-Please ask us about our full-day or half-day workshops and 4 week ‘build a resilient brain’ program.
+Please ask us about our one-off workshops, full-day or half-day workshops and 4 week ‘build a resilient brain’ program.